Odyssey

 Now if you hover over the Track type we just added, you'll see the breakdown of the exact type that we defined in our backend schema.
 We know exactly the details that are available for us to use on data of this type!
 Let's break them down.

 The component takes a track prop and uses its title, thumbnail, author, length, modulesCount, and id.
-So, we just need to pass each TrackCard a Track object from our response.
+So, we just need to pass each TrackCard a Track object from our query response.

 First, let's import the TrackCard component.